Michael Cook (historian): Criticism

-R. B. Serjeant described Hagarism as "bitterly anti-Islamic" and "anti-Arabian" in 1978.
-Cook's most recent work, Ancient Religions, Modern Politics (2014), has been criticized by Duke Religion scholar, Bruce Lawrence, as an "anti-Islam manifesto."
+Robert Bertram Serjeant described Hagarism as "bitterly anti-Islamic" and "anti-Arabian" in 1978.
+Cook's 2014 work, Ancient Religions, Modern Politics, has been criticized by Duke Religion scholar, Bruce Lawrence, as an "anti-Islam manifesto."

 Cook addresses his approach to navigating the politics of scholarship on Islam in a video for the Nicholas D. Chabraja Center for Historical Studies.
 In his words, he claims that "I personally see my academic role not as being anybody's advocate for or against.
 I hold onto a kind of ideal of objectivity, which I am sure I don't fully realize...I didn't like the philo-Islamic pull and I don't like the anti-Islamic pull.
 They are kind of a distraction from scholarship."